About Simply Trekking

 I have a Degree in Education, Senior First Aid and in the process of completing Wilderness First Aid and Bush Survival Skills.
 Simply Trekking carries a Spot Gen 3 GPS emergency beacon and is in the process of purchasing another form of GPS suitable for international trekking.

 Yoga became a daily practice very early in my life, through two pregnancies and into my older years into a very simplified form of yoga stretches.
 Meditation came into my life in my 30’s.
 I practiced transcendental meditation and later the ascension mediation technique which I have simplified into the walking mediation technique.
-Over the years I’ve moved from heavy pack carrying to the most Ultralight trekking gear that makes my multi day trekking such a doable enjoyable activity.
 Where have I been?
 Mainly independent pack carrying except the for Himalayas where it is day pack with guides and porters

 - New Zealand – Milford, Routeburn, Kepler, Heaphy, Greenstone, Abel Tasman, Arthurs Pass, Nelson Lakes, Queen Charlotte, Whanganui River, Lake Waikaremoana and Tararua Ranges and the Tongariro Circuit.